Where and When To Go Tanzania Safari

 One-fifth of Africa’s large mammals are found within Tanzanian borders, including lions, elephants, hippos, giraffes, and the Great Migration wildebeest herds of the Serengeti.

 Aside from these vast migration herds, the Serengeti is famed for its prolific big cats.
-However, 10 percent of the world’s wild lions live in and around Ruaha National Park in southern Tanzania.
-This park is also home to an important cheetah population and the third-largest population of African wild dogs.
+However, 10 per cent of the world’s wild lions live in and around Ruaha National Park in southern Tanzania.
+This park is also home to a vital cheetah population and the third-largest population of African wild dogs.

 Chimpanzees in western Tanzania, including the now-wild group on Rubondo Island, are the offspring of chimps initially reintroduced from European zoos in the 1960s.